 Membership fees are due 1st January each year.
 Annual Membership Subscription is just £10.00 (single or joint).
-To make it easy for you, we are encouraging as many members as possible to set up a Standing Order with their bank for £10 to be sent automatically during December or early January.
+To make it easy for you, we are encouraging as many members as possible to set up a Standing Order with their bank for £10 to be sent automatically on the 01st January.
 If you are interested in doing this, please contact Nicola Marker email@example.com for an application form or On Line banking details.
 Alternatively, a Mandate is available under our Membership section.

 Please send your renewal to Nicola Marker if you have not already done so.
 Membership Forms are available to download under the Membership section.